-- quoting another person's actual words, complete sentences or paragraphs, or entire piece of written work without acknowledgment of the original source; - using another person's idea, opinion, or theory even if it is completely paraphrased in one's own words-without acknowledgment of the source;

-- borrowing facts, statistics, or other illustrative materials that are not clearly common knowledge without acknowledgment of the source(s); - submitting as your own any academic exercises (i.e., written work, printing, sculpture, design, etc.) prepared totally or in part by another; - copying, or allowing another to copy, a computer file that contains another individual's assignment and submitting it, in part or in its entirety, as one's own; - when working with others on an assignment, submitting individual copies of the assignment as one's own individual work.
+- Quoting another person's actual words, complete sentences or paragraphs, or entire piece of written work without acknowledgement of the original source. - Using another person's idea, opinion, or theory even if it is completely paraphrased in one's own words without acknowledgement of the source. - Borrowing facts, statistics, or other illustrative materials that are not clearly common knowledge without acknowledgement of the source. - Submitting as your own any academic exercises (i.e., written work, printing, sculpture, design, etc.) prepared totally or in part by another. - Copying, or allowing another to copy, a computer file that contains another individual's assignment, and submitting it, in part or in its entirety, as one's own. - When working with others on an assignment, submitting individual copies of the assignment as one's own individual work.